SaurabhJha/lexpar/README.md

 The regular expressions and the grammar are specified using a JSON file.
 As an overview to the process, let's write an example configuration.
-Later, we will cover the details of notation to write regular expressions, grammar and syntax directed definitions.
+Later, we will cover the details of notation to write regular expressions, grammar, and syntax directed definitions.

 ## Example: Positive integer addition
 Suppose we want to parse strings that depict addition of positive integers.
 Some examples are: